diogoaurelio/titanicShinyApp/README.md

 1. Install the necessary packages to run RStudio's Shiny Server locally.
 Please view the well documented requirements in the getting started page: http://shiny.rstudio.com/articles/shinyapps.html

-2. Run the following command in the command prompt:
+2. Run the following command in the RStudio:
 >runGitHub( "titanicShinyApp", "diogoaurelio")

 3. Voilá.